Gamma-Microsystems/SiriusOS/README.md

 SiriusOS is a fork of [Toaru](https://github.com/klange/toaruos) operating system for x86-64 PCs and experimental support for ARMv8.

 Some features like kuroko was removed due to inactivity

+Also we created an distribution creation [guide](docs/CreatingDistribution.md) on kSir (misaka) kernel.

 ## History